ooikk/Arduino-Documentation/02_IO_Pins/02_PWM/PWM.md

 **LED PWM Controller (LEDC)**
 The LED PWM Controller is a peripheral designed to generate PWM signals for LED control.
 It has specialized features such as automatic duty cycle fading.
 However, the LED PWM Controller can also be used to generate PWM signals for other purposes.

 The LED PWM Controller has the following features:
-- Eight independent PWM generators (i.e., eight channels)
+- **Channels**: Eight independent PWM generators (i.e., eight channels)
-- Four independent timers that support division by fractions
+- **Timers**: Four independent timers that support division by fractions.
+Multiple channels can share the same timer if they need to operate at identical frequencies, but they can still maintain different duty cycles.
-- Automatic duty cycle fading (i.e., gradual increase/decrease of a PWM’s duty cycle without interference from the processors) with interrupt generation on fade completion
+- **Automatic Fading**: Automatic duty cycle fading (i.e., gradual increase/decrease of a PWM’s duty cycle without interference from the processors) with interrupt generation on fade completion
-- Adjustable phase of PWM signal output
+- **Phase**: Adjustable phase of PWM signal output
-- PWM signal output in low-power mode (Light-sleep mode)
+- **Low Power Mode**: PWM signal output in low-power mode (Light-sleep mode)
-- Maximum PWM resolution: 14 bits
+- **Speed Mode**: It operates entirely in High-Speed Mode (the low-speed mode from older ESP32 chips was removed in the S3).
+- **Resolution**: The resolution is highly configurable, ranging from 1-bit to 14-bit (and up to 20-bit depending on the frequency).
+For instance, an 8-bit resolution gives you 256 distinct steps of power control (0 to 255), while a 10-bit resolution gives you 1024 steps (0 to 1023).

 LED PWM Architecture:
 <img width="319" height="311" alt="image" src="https://github.com/user-attachments/assets/bd677d8f-d366-4d79-b79a-e7cac52484cb" />